Sikivu Hutchinson: Humanism

-Hutchinson subscribes to a radical humanist vision that eschews religious and social hierarchies of race, gender, sexuality, class, and ability status because they undermine the universal human rights and self-determination of oppressed peoples.
-For communities of color, radical Humanism reinforces the cultural legitimacy, visibility, and validity of non-believers of color within the context of a white supremacist, heterosexist, patriarchal, economically disenfranchising ideological regime that equates morality with Abrahamic religious paradigms and beliefs.
-Radical humanism rejects the notion that there is only one way to be black or Latino, and that women and the LGBT community are marginal and morally aberrant.
+Hutchinson subscribes to a radical humanist vision that eschews religious and social hierarchies of race, gender, sexuality, class, and ability status because they undermine the universal human rights, bodily autonomy, and self-determination of Black and BIPOC peoples.
+For Black and BIPOC communities, radical secular Humanism reinforces the cultural legitimacy, visibility, and validity of secular humanists, freethinkers, and atheists of color within the context of a white supremacist, heterosexist, patriarchal, economically disenfranchising ideological regime which is based on racial capitalism and equates morality with Abrahamic religious paradigms and beliefs.
+African American radical secular humanism is intersectional, embraces socialist political and economic structures and rejects the notion that faith and theism are the core of African American cultural identities.

 Hutchinson has argued for the articulation of a culturally relevant humanism based on secular social, racial, and gender justice that eschews notions of colorblindness and post-racialism, focusing instead on the lived experiences, cultural knowledge, social histories and social capital of diverse communities She has argued that the racist and white supremacist objectification of women of color as hyper-sexual "Jezebels" has made African American and Latina women especially vulnerable to paradigms of femininity that emphasize self-sacrifice and obeisance to conservative Christian mores.
 Hutchinson has written that the heterosexist ideal of the "sacrificial good woman" of faith straitjackets women of color and effectively contributes to high rates of intimate partner violence, sexual assault and HIV/STI contraction in communities of color because masculinity and femininity are viewed as oppositional to each other.
 Hutchinson considers her activism in the humanist sphere to be inextricably bound to the other identities.